Interested in a course but unsure when you can attend?

 Public course schedule

-Our Course Schedule page has the dates of our public courses.
+Our Course Schedule page has the dates and prices of our public courses.

 One-to-one consultancies cost £850 + VAT for one day or £500 + VAT for half a day, held at your premises.